-- 1. Apply for regular admission to ECCC and be accepted by the College. - 2.
-Submit an application for the EMT Basic course to the Office of Healthcare Education. - 3.
-Must have a high school diploma, high school equivalency, or equivalent. - 4.
-Must submit valid proof of age to be eighteen (18) years or older (Accepted forms of validation include current driver's license, birth certificate, state-issued identification, or tribal identification). - 5.
-Must have a minimum score of 10 on the TABE reading test or 16 on the ACT taken after October, 1989 or 12 taken before October, 1989.
+- 1. Submit an application for the EMT Basic course to the Office of Healthcare Education. - 2.
+Must have a high school diploma, high school equivalency, or equivalent. - 3.
+Must submit valid proof of age to be eighteen (18) years or older.